 The College of Management Graduate Admissions Committee evaluates your application for evidence of undergraduate scholarship, professional experience and demonstrated aptitude for successful graduate business study.
-You are required to take the GMAT or the Kaplan Alternative.
+You are required to take the official GMAT ( www.mba.com ) or the GMAT Alternative (read about the GMAT Alternative).
 The committee uses a formula of your weighted GPA x 200 + your total GMAT score; a minimum score of 1025 is required to be considered for admission.
 If you meet all application requirements, you may be a candidate for full admission to the program.
 If you have one or more prerequisite courses to complete and your application otherwise supports the conclusion that you can successfully undertake graduate study, you may be granted conditional admission to a program.
 As a conditionally-admitted student, you must complete these prerequisites prior to completing any graduate course work.
 A letter grade of C- is required for all prerequisite courses.
 Applicants denied admission may not take graduate level courses in any College of Management graduate program.